-If you are using a previous Keystore file, then simply point GameMaker Studio 2 to the file and fill in the details exactly as they were when you first generated it but do not hit the Generate Keystore button and click Apply.
+If you are using a previous Keystore file, then simply point GameMaker Studio 2 to the file and fill in the details exactly as they were when you first generated it, but do not hit the Generate Keystore button and instead click Apply.

 Once everything is setup here you can continue to add one or more devices for testing.